 Hello friend!
 Today I thought I’d write a bit about my process and why I don’t buy new timber for Bough & Burrow products.
 Using wood that’s already in circulation keeps material out of landfill and reduces demand on standing trees.
 Reclaimed material is also far more interesting (if a little more labour intensive) to work with — wood that’s lived a life has character that commercial timber simply doesn’t.
 Another great advantage is that the material itself is mostly free, you just have to have an eye for spotting it.

 It can take more effort to get to a workable piece of wood.
-Stripping old paint, waiting for something to season, treating wood worm, removing rotten wood or working around a knot that a machine would have rejected — that’s part of using this material.
+Stripping old paint, waiting for something to season, treating wood worm, removing rotten wood or working around a knot that a timber yard would have rejected — that’s part of using this material.
 The knot a factory discards, the crack that threatens to split the thing in two often become a feature of the finished piece.

-Fungal growth in wood left to rot creates spalting, patterns that look stunning when exposed, sanded and treated to a few layers of Danish oil and beeswax.
+Fungal growth in wood left to rot creates spalting, patterns that look stunning when exposed, finely sanded and treated to a few layers of Danish oil and beeswax.

 The Problem With “New” Wood